topbanner_Plantains.jpg

 Fufu (West Africa & the Caribbean)

-Fufu is a staple food in many West African countries (like Ghana, Nigeria, Benin, and even some Caribbean countries).
-It is a smooth thick puree, which is eaten together with a fragrant soup or stew - made by pounding together starchy food crops like cassava, plantain, and yam in hot water.3,4 Be sure to eat fufu with your right hand and swallow it without chewing to avoid the starchy mixture from sticking to the inside of your mouth!4 The traditional method of preparing this dish is very labour intensive and involves repeated pounding using a large mortar and pestle.4 An easier way to enjoy fufu is to use the instant mix that simply requires the addition of hot water.
+Fufu is a staple food in many West African countries (like Ghana, Nigeria, Benin, and some Caribbean countries).
+It is a smooth, thick puree, eaten together with a fragrant soup or stew - made by pounding together starchy food crops like cassava, plantain, and yam in hot water.3,4 Be sure to eat fufu with your right hand and swallow it without chewing to prevent the starchy mixture from sticking to the inside of your mouth!4 The traditional method of preparing this dish is very labour-intensive and involves repeated pounding using a large mortar and pestle.4 An easier way to enjoy fufu is to use the instant mix that simply requires the addition of hot water.

 Curries and stir-fries (India & Sri Lanka)

-Plantains are popular in both Sri Lanka and southern and eastern parts of India, where the fruit grows in abundance.
-In Sri Lanka, a stocky variety known as the ash plantain is used like a root vegetable in coconut-based curries, spicy stir-fries, and snacks.
+Plantains are popular in Sri Lanka and southern and eastern parts of India, where the fruit grows abundantly.
+In Sri Lanka, a chunky variety known as the ash plantain is used as a root vegetable in coconut-based curries, spicy stir-fries, and snacks.
 Similarly, many Indian regions combine plantains with locally available spices and other ingredients to make a variety of curries.
 One state in the east even uses plantain peels to make a chutney known as Kanchakalar Khosha Bata.

 Pisang Goreng (Southeast Asia)

 Pisang Goreng, a street food from Indonesia, Singapore, Malaysia, and Brunei, translates to ‘fried banana’ in the Malay and Indonesian languages.
 It is prepared by deep-frying local plantain varieties in palm oil, sometimes after coating it in batter.
-It is served in many different ways, sometimes sprinkled with sugar and cinnamon, with ice cream, or even as a savoury snack with cheese.4
+It is served in many different ways, sometimes sprinkled with sugar and cinnamon on ice cream or even as a savoury snack with cheese.4

 Banana ketchup (Philippines)

 Yes, you read that right.
-Banana ketchup (or catsup) was invented by Filipina food technologist María Orosa when her country was faced with a shortage of tomatoes during World War II.
+Banana ketchup (or catsup) was invented by Filipina food technologist MarĂa Orosa when her country faced a tomato shortage during World War II.
 The recipe calls for the Saba banana, a plantain variety native to the Philippines.
-The banana is boiled and then combined with ingredients like onion, pepper, garlic, and spices.
-Banana ketchup looks almost like regular ketchup (because of red food colouring) but is much sweeter, spicier, and slightly translucent.5 It is eaten exactly like ketchup – as a condiment with savoury foods.
+The banana is boiled and combined with onion, pepper, garlic, and spices.
+Banana ketchup looks almost like regular ketchup (because of the red food colouring) but is much sweeter, spicier, and slightly translucent.5, 6 It is eaten like ketchup – as a condiment with savoury foods.

 Most viewed